 SAN DIEGO — The 8,054 fans (almost all kids) in attendance had no trouble following the big-screen directions: MAKE NOISE.
 CAN’T HEAR YOU.
 GET LOUD.
 LOUDER!
 They responded with joyful, ear-piercing enthusiasm, delighted to comply with instructions that rewarded volume and excitement.

-The Aztecs (13-3, 7-0 MW) picked a great day to break an attendance record, giving the crowd much to cheer, with a 17-point win over New Mexico (12-6, 4-3 MW) that was a much closer game than the final score indicated, 73-56.
+The Aztecs (13-3, 7-0 MW) picked a great day to break an attendance record, giving the crowd plenty to cheer about in a 73-56 win over New Mexico (12-6, 4-3 MW) on Wednesday morning at Viejas Arena.
+While the final score showed a comfortable 17-point margin, the game itself was anything but easy, demanding resilience, trust, and a dominant fourth quarter from San Diego State.

 Alyssa Jackson tied her career best with 11 points.
 Derrick Tuskan / San Diego State